New Zealand Labour Party: General and special branches

 Party membership is tied into geographically-based branches in each parliamentary electorate.
 General branches must consist of at least 10 members aged 15 or over.
 Members may also form special branches where they have a special community of interest (such as university students and academics, young people, women, Māori people, Pasifika, multicultural groups, people with disabilities, the LGBT community, and industrial workers).
-Influential branches include Princes Street Labour (this Auckland university branch is described as the "ideological powerhouse of the party", and has contributed many prominent Labour politicians) and Vic Labour (the Victoria University of Wellington branch).
+Influential branches include Princes Street Labour and Vic Labour (the Victoria University of Wellington branch).

 As this graph (compiled from multiple sources spanning 1917 to 2002) shows, the party's membership has fluctuated greatly, broadly in line with the terms of office of Labour governments.

 Membership figures are rarely released to the public.
 Full (non-affiliate) membership is known to have peaked at 55,000 in 1976.
 During the 1980s and 1990s, party membership plummeted to levels not seen since before the First Labour Government.
 This decline might be attributed to disillusionment on the part of some members with the economic policies of the Fourth Labour Government ("Rogernomics").
 Membership figures began to recover under Helen Clark's leadership, with 14,000 members recorded in 2002.